Contingent Futures

 Benjamin Bratton's work spans philosophy, architecture, computer science and geopolitics.
 He is Professor of Visual Arts at University of California, San Diego, and, until recently, Program Director of The Terraforming program at the Strelka Institute in Moscow, a three-year research program that considers the past and future role of cities as a planetary network by which humans occupy the Earth’s surface.

-The Stack: On Software and Sovereignty (MIT Press, 2016) Bratton proposes that different genres of planetary scale computation can be seen not as so many species evolving on their own, but as forming a coherent whole: an accidental megastructure that is both a computational infrastructure and a new governing architecture.
+In his groundbreaking book The Stack: On Software and Sovereignty (MIT Press, 2016) Bratton proposes that different genres of planetary scale computation can be seen not as so many species evolving on their own, but as forming a coherent whole: an accidental megastructure that is both a computational infrastructure and a new governing architecture.
 His latest book The Revenge of The Real: Politics for a Post-Pandemic World (Verso Press, 2021), sees the COVID-19 pandemic as a crisis of political imagination and capacity in the West and in response argues on behalf of a positive biopolitics.

 This interview was recorded on February 25th, 2022, one day after Russia invaded Ukraine.
-Three days later on February 28th, the Strelka Institute suspended its operations in protest along with
+Three days later on February 28th, the Strelka Institute suspended its operations in protest along with The Terraforming program.

 Joel Fear & Midjourney AI — Bathing Pools (2022)